Back to blogs

 Some borrowers also use crypto loans to consolidate higher-interest debts, potentially reducing monthly payments and improving their financial profile when applying for a primary home mortgage with a traditional lender.

-But it’s important to be clear.
+But it is important to be clear.
 A crypto loan is still a new loan, and it shows up as a liability on your balance sheet.
-While it can help lower your monthly obligations by replacing higher-interest debts with a crypto loan, it doesn’t automatically improve your debt-to-income (DTI) ratio unless structured carefully.
+While it can help lower your monthly obligations by replacing higher-interest debts with a crypto loan, it does not automatically improve your debt-to-income (DTI) ratio unless structured carefully.

 That said, Milo's crypto loan offers some of the lowest monthly payments in crypto lending today due to its lower interest rate.
 This means the loan can have less of a negative impact on your DTI compared to other crypto loans in the market, especially when used to consolidate higher-cost debts.